MA TESOL for Young Learners

 Teaching Languages to Young Learners examines how children develop oral and literacy skills in a foreign language, and analyses activities and materials to discover underlying theories of learning and their contribution to the development of discourse skills, vocabulary and grammar.

-You also choose one of the following modules.
+You will choose one of the optional module from the following list.

 - Learning and Teaching Vocabulary